Nikon F3: F3H

-It was the last specialized high speed film Nikon camera made and amazingly it remained the highest frame rate SLR (including digital) that Nikon made until the introduction of the Nikon D6, which achieves 14 frames per second with a reflex mirror.
-The camera is highly collectable, with limited numbers being produced and being the final in a line of the high speed cameras starting with the legendary Nikon S3M.
+It was the last specialized high speed film Nikon camera made and it remained the highest frame rate SLR (including digital) that Nikon made until the introduction of the Nikon D6, which achieves 14 frames per second with a reflex mirror.
+The camera is highly collectable, with limited numbers being produced and being the final in a line of the high speed cameras starting with the Nikon S3M.

 F3AF

 Finally there was the rarely seen 'F3AF', a model which included an autofocus (AF) pentaprism finder (DX-1) capable of autofocusing with two special AF Nikkor lenses—the first of their kind, which included focus motors in the lens bodies.
 Those lenses were the AF-80mm f/2.8 Nikkor and the AF-200mm f/3.5 Nikkor.
 It was the first autofocus camera to be produced by Nikon, in 1983.

 However, even while the more successful subsequent Nikon AF design for the F4 and other models put the focus motor in the camera body, the F3AF's in-lens approach foreshadowed in-lens autofocus designs that would later come to dominate the market more than 15 years in the future, such as Canon's USM and Nikon's own Silent Wave Motor (SWM) lenses.